quarkslab/mattermost-plugin-e2ee/docs/design.md

 The asymmetric keys we use are on the P-256 curve.
-On one side, the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) provides the nice features that the cryptographic primitives runs natively & that private keys can be *non extractable*, protecting them from being extracted via XSS or [malicious Javascript code injected](#active-attacker).
+On one side, the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) provides the nice features that the cryptographic primitives run natively & that private keys can be *non extractable*, protecting them from being extracted via XSS or [malicious Javascript code injected](#active-attacker).
 On the other side, it doesn't give much choices regarding [the supported